Clyybber/cpsdoc/README.md

 main()
 ```

-Now the program prints `come back later` until the epoch time is odd, at
+Now the program prints `come back later` until the epoch time is odd, at which
-which point it prints `okay` and then completes, printing `exit`.
-This is a
+point it prints `okay, it's time` and then completes, printing `exit`.
+This is
-very elegant control-flow design, but there's a bug in this program because
+a very elegant control-flow design, but there's a bug in this program because
 sometimes we spin so much that we exhaust the stack just by bookkeeping the
 entry and exit of the `spin` procedure.